 TREC organizational overview

 "Culture contains the seed of resistance which blossoms into the flower of liberation."
-Amilear Cabral
+Amilcar Cabral

 Government funding for arts and education work with the homeless and low-income residents of San Francisco has decreased markedly over the last decade.
 Yet cultural sustenance for those living in poverty is critical in providing the spiritual and personal resources necessary to survive life on the streets and to conscientizing the public in order to reverse current political and economic priorities.
 The Tenderloin Reflection and Education Center (TREC) is committed to providing essential human services to the underserved people one of San Francisco's most diverse and economically challenged neighborhoods and to bringing the voice of the marginalized into public consciousness.